thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-add.md

      ![]({{ site.baseurl }}/images/select-new-connection.png "Select a new connection type")

-4. Enter the connection details for your Snowflake data source, and click **Next**.
+4. Enter the connection details for your Snowflake data source, and click **Continue**.

     ![]({{ site.baseurl }}/images/new-connection-creds.png "Select a connection type")